nbasaranakgul/Machine-Learning_AI/diabetes_analysis_readme.md

 1. **What are the primary risk factors** contributing to high diabetes risk scores?
 2. **Can we predict diabetes risk** using patient lifestyle and health metrics?
-3. **How do different patient groups** cluster based on their health profiles?
-4. **What interventions** would be most effective for different risk categories?

 ### 🎯 Project Goals

 - **Risk Factor Analysis**: Identify key contributors to diabetes risk
 - **Predictive Modeling**: Build accurate models for risk prediction
-- **Patient Segmentation**: Group patients for targeted interventions
-- **Clinical Insights**: Provide actionable recommendations for healthcare providers

 ## 📊 Project Overview